-- posting unkind messages or inappropriate images on social networking sites (eg Facebook, Omega, Tumblr etc). - excluding individuals from online chats or other communication. - assuming the identity of the victim online and representing them in a negative manner or manner that may damage their relationship with others. - repeatedly, and for no strategic reason, attacking players in online gaming.
+- The sending of abusive texts or emails. - Taking and sharing unflattering or private images, including naked or sexual images (via text message, Youtube, Facebook). - Posting unkind messages or inappropriate images on social networking sites (eg Facebook, Twitter, Instagram). - Excluding individuals from online chats or other communication. - Assuming the identity of the victim online and representing them in a negative manner or manner that may damage their relationship with others. - Repeatedly, and for no strategic reason, attacking players in online gaming.

-(adapted from www.cybersmart.gov.au)
+(Adapted from www.cybersmart.gov.au)